0xD006F00D/sharthat-template/README.md

 ```shell
 cp .env.example .env
 ```
-> `TEST_WALLET_ADDRESS` can be configured with a specific wallet address that should be funded and used as deployer with the hardhat networks
+> `TEST_WALLET_ADDRESS` can be configured with a specific wallet address that should be automatically funded on deployment

 > `DEPLOYER_PRIVATE_KEY` can be configured with a private key that should be used for contract deployments on test networks and mainnets

-> Get your [Alchemy](https://alchemy.com/?r=zMxODI2NjkzNDM0M) and/or [POKT](https://mainnet.portal.pokt.network/#/signup) API keys
+> Get and set the [Alchemy](https://alchemy.com/?r=zMxODI2NjkzNDM0M) and/or [POKT](https://mainnet.portal.pokt.network/#/signup) API keys for testnet & mainnet deployments

 Run your tests and see the [gas usage](https://github.com/cgewecke/hardhat-gas-reporter):
 ```shell